HAS-Tools-2023/homework-porter6553/Homework_Submissions/Weekly_Assignments/HW9/HW9.md

 # Week 9 Assignment
 Timeseries and Functions

+### Grade 8.5/9
+**Code Review**
+- I left comments in your code with some suggestions they all start with #LC
+Readability: 3/3
+    - Overall very clean and easy to read code.
+    - Great job with descriptive comments
+    - Generally good naming conventions for the variables but I left a few notes on things you could do.
+Style: 3/3
+    - A few linting issues but overall very clean
+Code:  2.5/3
+    - Your code ran perfectly and I didn't have any issues.
+    - I gave you 2.5/5 because your analysis and function were relatively simple and did not expand much on what we did in class.

 ## Forecast Summary
 1 Week Forecast = 108.3103448275862
 2 Week Forecast = 105.3103448275862